binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 However, there are still '*hidden*' dependencies that can creep into a project when a package has some native dependencies that need to be installed in the host system running the application.

-To get round this the starter project has a Dockerfile which will build the source from the revision control system and build a container containing the application.
+To get round this the starter project has a Dockerfile which will build the application from the source code and package it into a container.
 The Dockerfile captures all *hidden* dependencies.

 The provided Dockerfile in the starter project initially creates a build container to build the required software, then creates an applications image, copying built content from the build container.
 This way a fully defined build environment is created and used, but the build tooling is not part of the production container image.